-TL5: The Company will maintain its retention amounts under its reinsurance agreements for each and every risk separately and will effect facultative reinsurance agreements for any risks it writes over and above the maximum levels covered by the reinsurers under its Treaty Agreements.
+TL5: The Company will maintain its retention amounts under its reinsurance agreements for each and every risk separately and will effect facultative reinsurance agreements with A and above rated companies for any risks it writes over and above the maximum levels covered by the reinsurers under its Treaty Agreements.

-TLG: The Company will reduce its accumulation limits retained or/and increase the maximum limits reinsured if required depending on the level of covers written in the future in order to maintain the pertinent Catastrophe Risk SCR to the current levels.
+TL6: The Company will reduce its accumulation limits retained or/and increase the maximum limits reinsured if required depending on the level of covers written in the future in order to maintain the pertinent Catastrophe Risk SCR to the current levels.

-TL7: Reinsurers' rating: The Company's minimum acceptable rating by an External Credit Assessment Institution for all reinsurers the Company has treaty agreements or facultative agreements with is Credit Quality Step 2 and above.(i.e S&P equivalent A and above or Moody's equivalent A and above or AMBEST a and above or any other ECAIs equivalent rating as allocated by the Joint committee of the European supervisory authorities EBA and EIOPA.
-The Company will increase the reinsurers the Company has treaty agreements with a Credit Quality Step 1 and above (i.e S&P equivalent AA and above)
+TL7: Reinsurers' rating: The company's minimum acceptable rating by an External Credit Assessment Institution for all reinsurers the company has treaty agreements or facultative agreements with is Credit Quality Step 2 and above (i.e S&P equivalent A and above or Moody's equivalent A and above or AMBEST a and above or any other ECAIs equivalent rating as allocated by the Joint committee of the European supervisory authorities EBA and EIOPA.
+The company will increase the reinsurers the company has treaty agreements with a Credit Quality Step 1 and above (i.e S&P equivalent AA and above) on the basis of "the second best principle" as this is defined in the pertinent Regulations.